 from the following sources:

-- Baltic river loadings, derived from the daily
+- nutrient loadings from land-based sources, derived from the daily

 run at the Swedish Meteorological Hydrological Institute (SMHI)

 - atmospheric dry precipitation of nitrogen and phosphorus is neglected, as we focus on

 - open boundary conditions towards the Atlantic are configured using the climatology of ICES data.